pastas/pastastore/readme.md

 ## Dependencies
 This module has several dependencies (depending on which connector is used):

+If using in-memory connector:
+  -  No additional dependencies are required.

 If using Arctic:
   - Arctic requires MongoDB, e.g. install the Community edition ([Windows](<https://fastdl.mongodb.org/win32/mongodb-win32-x86_64-2012plus-4.2.1-signed.msi>),